What Is Graduate Education

 - Means you have gained more depth of knowledge in your field of study

-- Requires approximately two years of study beyond the bachelor’s degree
+- Generally requires one to two years of study beyond the bachelor’s degree

 - Some programs require you to research, write and submit a thesis, or research paper, to graduate

 - Examples of master’s degrees: